What is Damping-off? Take action on this issue that Affects Microgreens

 Talking of warm, try using safe, lightly heated water to water your Microgreens.
 Cooler water can slow down the process of growth by potentially shocking them.
 Try to water from below with the bottom watering method rather than above, which makes things wet and offers fungi an edge.
 Try your best not to over water and provide enough time for evaporation, as you are likely tired of hearing by now that the humid, cooler night temperatures can offer fungal spores a benefit over your sweethearts.
 We water our crops twice a day, every day, unless the grow medium is super saturated.

 What are microgreens?

 Microgreens are edible seedlings developed to the first true leaf level.
-As you may of learned in our previous blog (click here), Microgreens have been famous with producers and buyers for a number of years.
+As you may have learned in a previous blog, Microgreens have been famous with producers and buyers for a number of years.
 The need for microgreens has risen since they were established as a trend in kitchens after 2006.

 Health-conscious customers and restaurant chefs are attracted to microgreens containing phytonutrients and plant metabolites.
 Added to sauces, sandwiches, desserts, and smoothies, served at home and in restaurants.
 Since they have such a limited shelf life, they usually are not grown on a large scale and exported for miles and miles like tomatoes, but distributed directly to local stores, giving smaller growers a chance.

 Since microgreens are relatively easy to grow and have such a short growth time, they can be cultivated between crops in a greenhouse.
 They can also be produced all year round in greenhouses and colder climates.
 Profit margins are also reasonably large.
 An ounce of microgreens costs around 25 cents to harvest and sells for about 1 dollar per ounce in some places.

 Growing microgreens is an easy and fun activity.
 If you are interested in growing your own microgreens, you must know all the basic techniques and pro tips to grow healthy, delicious, and disease-free microgreens.